 If you value your privacy, you should seriously consider turning location tracking off on as many apps as possible.
 You don't truly need it on social media, and you won't always be traveling (or need directions to where you're going, you've probably internalized your commute by now).
 Even your home address can often be determined from your desktop or laptop usage, but the cat is likely out of the bag on that piece of information if you use the internet at all from home.
 Whatever your final judgment, don't let it go unnoticed.

-Most of the websites you use each day have HTTPS protection, which is easily detected by either "https" in the URL or a small symbol or sign in your browser's address bar (may vary slightly by browser).
+Most of the websites you use each day have HTTPS protection, which is easily detected by either "HTTPS" in the URL or a small symbol or sign in your browser's address bar (which may vary slightly by the browser).
 To keep it short, it encrypts the connection between the site and your device, adding a layer of protection to whatever data is being sent.